ToaToes/KotlinEssense/Kotlin OOP.md

 ## What is OOP:

-1. Encapsulation: Bundling the data (attributes) and methods (functions) that operate on the data into a single unit, or class.
+1. Encapsulation (private) : Bundling the data (attributes) and methods (functions) that operate on the data into a single unit, or class.
 Access to the data is controlled through methods.
 ```
 class BankAccount(private var balance: Double) { // private viriable of this class